junga-com/bg-core-bash-builtins/README.md

 for any low level script features that may be called many times in a script.

 The bg_object.sh library  will automatically enable and use this builtin if it is installed (or bg-dev virtually installed) on the host.
-It will attempt to "enable -f bgObjects.so bgObjects" but will fallback to the bash script implementation if the builtin is not found in any of the paths in BASH_LOADABLES_PATH.
+It will attempt to "enable -f bgCore.so bgCore" but will fallback to the bash script implementation if the builtin is not found in any of the paths in BASH_LOADABLES_PATH.
 The path /usr/lib/bash will be searched if BASH_LOADABLES_PATH is not set.

 ### EXAMPLE OO SCRIPT: